What is a Community Foundation?

 Today there are more than 700 Community Foundations around the United States and nearly 1,400 worldwide.

 Donors do not need to establish a fund to make a gift to the Community Foundation.
-Gifts may be made to any fund that is already established or to the Foundation’s unrestricted fund.
+Gifts may be made to any fund that is already established or to the Foundation.
 Many times individuals make memorial gifts to honor a loved one, friend or colleague.
-Only the fund’s earnings are used to make grants to non-profit organizations and community groups throughout the year.
-The amount distributed is based on the overall performance of the Foundation’s funds.
-Currently policy provides that an amount up to 5% of a fund’s balance, including fees, may be distributed.
+Anyone can make a gift of any size online, by mail, or with a transfer of securities.

 What types of gifts are accepted?